 This is a hybrid between a flat fee arrangement and a DIY case.
 In a limited-scope representation agreement, you agree upon a price for the attorney do only do specific work in your case, while you complete the remaining work.
 This could be to do with calculating child support or handling court appearances which you may find too challenging to handle on your own.
 I have assisted clients in this capacity many times.
 Contact me to set up a meeting to discuss your options.

-1. If you have money accessible to you, this is the best way to pay for your legal fees.
+1. Cash or savings.
+If you have money accessible to you, this is the best way to pay for your legal fees.

-3. Some people withdraw money from their retirement account or take a loan against their retirement account to pay for attorney fees.
+3. Borrowing money from retirement account.
+Some people withdraw money from their retirement account or take a loan against their retirement account to pay for attorney fees.
 You should be aware that you may have penalties and taxes associated with early withdrawal of the funds.

-4. If you have family or friends that are willing to help you pay your legal fees, please be aware that you need to establish boundaries with your attorney and the other party about that person’s involvement in the case.
+4. Borrowing money from family or friends.
+If you have family or friends that are willing to help you pay your legal fees, please be aware that you need to establish boundaries with your attorney and the other party about that person’s involvement in the case.
 Even if another person pays your fees, you are the clients and third parties are not entitled to information about your case without your permission.

-5. Third-party divorce funding is a new option that you should explore if you do not have access to money, credit or family to assist you financially.
+5. Divorce funding.
+Third-party divorce funding is a new option that you should explore if you do not have access to money, credit or family to assist you financially.
 Several companies to investigate include: